What You Need to Know About Being a Financial Caregiver

 Monitor financial accounts

-Once you know details of your parent’s finances and have access to accounts, you need to monitor those accounts.
-Set up online accounts if your parent hasn’t already, including a my Social Security account to keep tabs on your parent’s benefits.
-Sign up to receive text or email alerts for transactions on bank and credit card accounts to keep track of your parent’s spending and to quickly catch unusual activity.
-And set up automatic bill pay for as many of your parent’s recurring expenses as possible.
-Carefull is also working on a new service that will make this step a lot easier.
-You can sign up for their waitlist here.
+Once you know details of your loved one’s finances and have access to accounts, you need to monitor those accounts.
+Set up online accounts if your parent hasn’t already, including a my Social Security account to keep tabs on Social Security benefits.
+Then sign up to receive text or email alerts for transactions on bank and credit card accounts to keep track of your loved one’s spending and to quickly catch unusual activity.

-Get a free copy of your parent’s credit report at AnnualCreditReport.com to get a list of all the lines of credit your parent has and to check for signs of identity theft, such as loans your parent didn’t authorize.
-Sign your parent up for credit monitoring with a service such as Credit Karma or Credit Sesame to get notifications when there are changes to your parent’s credit score.
+Also, get a free copy of your parent’s credit report at AnnualCreditReport.com to get a list of all the lines of credit your parent has and to check for signs of identity theft, such as loans your parent didn’t authorize.
+Sign your loved one up for credit monitoring to get notifications when there are changes to his or her credit reports.

-Pay attention to whether your parent is getting frequent solicitations for donations in the mail.
-It can be a sign that your parent’s generosity has landed him or her on mailing lists, and the requests will keep coming.
-And your parent might respond to each request with a check.
+Pay attention to whether your loved one is getting frequent solicitations for donations in the mail.
+It can be a sign that your loved one’s generosity has landed him or her on mailing lists, and the requests will keep coming.

-To limit solicitations, complete a registration for your parent at DMAchoice.org to opt out of direct mail from illegitimate groups.
+To limit solicitations, register your loved one at DMAchoice.org to stop receiving marketing mail.
 If your parent is adamant about giving, come up with a list of organizations your parent feels most strongly about supporting and create a budget for giving.
 Tell your parent to reference that list whenever he or she gets a call or request in the mail.
 If the organization that is asking for money isn’t on the list, tell your parent to toss the letter or politely decline the request.

-Limit your parent’s access to cash and credit
+Limit your loved one’s access to cash and credit

-If your parent’s financial decision-making ability has declined, she could easily mismanage the money she has.
-To protect your parent from financial ruin, consider limiting her access to cash.
+If your loved one’s financial decision-making ability has declined, she could easily mismanage the money she has.
+To protect your loved one from financial ruin, consider limiting her access to cash.

-If your parent has multiple credit cards, Fodrini-Johnson recommends paring them down to just one or two to reduce the risk that cards are stolen or that your parent uses them irresponsibly.
+If your parent has multiple credit cards, Fodrini-Johnson recommends paring them down to just one or two to reduce the risk that cards are stolen or that your loved one uses them irresponsibly.
 Use your power of attorney to close accounts that aren’t being used or to transfer balances.

 Keep detailed records

-You should keep detailed records of how you spend your parent’s money as a financial caregiver.
-This will help if you are your parent’s representative payee for Social Security because you’ll have to file an annual report with the Social Security Administration.
-And it can help when filing tax returns for a parent.
+You should keep detailed records of how you spend your loved one’s money as a financial caregiver.
+This will help if you are your loved one’s representative payee for Social Security because you’ll have to file an annual report with the Social Security Administration.
+And it can help when filing tax returns for a loved one.

 You also want to keep records to be transparent if you have siblings, Fodrini-Johnson says.
 In fact, you should send your siblings a statement at least once a year or keep a spreadsheet on a cloud storage service such as Dropbox that your siblings can access.

 If you’re paying yourself as part of an agreement to be a caregiver, you need to document your rate and the hours of care you’re providing.
-Again, this is to prevent suspicion among siblings that you might be mishandling your parent’s finances.
+Again, this is to prevent suspicion among siblings that you might be mishandling your loved one’s finances.

 Protect your finances